Custody, Visitation & Support

 What resources exist to help parents develop a schedule that is in their children's best interest?

-Parent education, which is required in cases where a child’s custody, visitation or support is contested, can be very helpful in thinking about what is best for your children.
+Parent education can be very helpful in thinking about what is best for your children.
+Parent education is required in cases where a child’s custody, visitation or support is contested.
 For more information, visit the Parent Education page.

 What does the court consider in ordering a custody and visitation plan?

-The Code of Virginia sets out factors which judges are required to consider in determining plans for parents' parenting time with their children.
+The Code of Virginia sets out factors which judges must consider in reviewing and deciding plans for parents' parenting time with their children.
 These factors are:

 - The age and physical and mental condition of each parent;